kashev/pysc/README.md

 A Scrabble cheater written in Python.
 Includes multiple dictionaries, including SOWPODS and the Words With Friends Dictionary.

+# Why
+I wanted this software because the ability to use different dictionaries is important to me. `/usr/share/dict/words` isn't a Scrabble Competition dictionary.

 # Requirements
 You must have `python` version 3.4 or higher to run this script, for Python enumerations.

-# Why
-I wanted this software because the ability to use different dictionaries is important to me. `/usr/share/dict/words` isn't a Scrabble Competition dictionary.
+Additionally, the package [`tabluate`](https://bitbucket.org/astanin/python-tabulate) is required for pretty printing.

 # Instructions
 Create the virtual enviornment (using `virtualenvwrapper`) by running `mkvirtualenv pysc -p /usr/bin/python3`.
 Run the script by running `./pysc [letters]`.
 Run `./pysc -h` for more options.